The Royal Navy of Sailing Ships

 RN ships were built at various Royal Navy Dockyards like Chatham, Portsmouth, Sheerness and Plymouth, as well as at private dockyards as the demand for more ships increased during the wars with France.

-Ships with more than 3 decks were not present in British fleets since their heavier armament and tonnage meant lesser maneuvrability, as demonstrated by the sinking of the Spanish Santísima Trinidad of almost 5,000 tons at the Battle of Trafalgar
+Ships with more than 3 decks were rare in British fleets since their heavier armament and tonnage meant lesser maneuvrability, as demonstrated by the sinking of the Spanish Santísima Trinidad of almost 5,000 tons at the Battle of Trafalgar

 100-gun Ship of the Line "HMS Royal George" (1st rate) - Frigate (6th rate) - 4-deck, 140-gun Spanish Ship of the Line "Nuestra Señora de la Santísima Trinidad"